henrik7264/PY_Actors/README.md

 * Keep it simple

 ## Installation and Setup
 The Actors library is dependand on the ReactiveX extensions RxPY (see https://github.com/ReactiveX/RxPY) and RxCpp (see https://github.com/ReactiveX/RxCpp).
+These two extensions must therefore be installed prior to installing the Actors library.
+The insrallation process is as follows:

+1. Install RxPy
+2. Install RxCPP
+3. Install Actor

 ### Installation of RxPY on Linux